graphic showing John Slaughter

 (text and background only visible when logged in)

-“My Georgia Tech and EE experience led seamlessly into an early design career, both intellectually and practically,” Slaughter said.
-“Not to mention Tech’s industry links that helped me get that first job.”
+“My Georgia Tech electrical engineering course and project work led seamlessly into an early design career, both intellectually and practically,” Slaughter said.
+“Not to mention Tech’s industry links that helped me obtain internships and that first full-time job.”

-In 1997, John's career took a significant turn when he joined Digital Receiver Technology, Inc. As a key player in the development of software-defined radios, John helped build innovative technologies that would shape the future of communications.
-By the time he retired as vice president of engineering in 2011, John had left an indelible mark on the industry.
+In 1997, Slaughter's career took a significant turn when he co-founded Digital Receiver Technology, Inc. He helped build innovative technologies and products that would shape the future of defense software-defined radio.
+By the time he retired as vice president in 2011, Slaughter had left an indelible mark on the industry.

-John has since invested in and served on the boards of companies like Atlanta Micro and Herrick Technology Labs.
-He has also contributed to various Georgia Tech initiatives, including the President’s Scholarship, ECE support, the football program, and the impressive barbell squat and deadlift sections of the Campus Recreation Center.
+Slaughter has since invested in and served on the boards of similar radio electronics and signal processing companies such as Atlanta Micro and Herrick Technology Labs.
+He has also supported various Georgia Tech endowments and initiatives, including the President’s Scholarship, ECE, a football scholarship, and the barbell squat and deadlift sections of the Campus Recreation Center.

 "Georgia Tech is an exceptional force for good,” Slaughter said.
 “It extends human knowledge with record-breaking amounts of research and produces engineers and other leaders with highest-class peer- and industry-affirmed quality, and in unparalleled quantity.”